andresugartechea/ConnectionsLab/homework/week11/README.md

 #### Wireframe and steps:

 The wireframe for this website is very simple.
 I wanted the canvas to cover all the page, so I could focus on the implementation of different features from the library rather than on the UI.
-On the canvas, I render and animate one geometrical shape and experiment on different ways we can play with it on Three.js (such as changing the color, size, texture, etc).
+On the canvas, I render and animate one geometrical shape and experiment on different ways we can play with it on Three.js, such as changing the color, size, texture, etc.

 <img src="wireframe.png" height ="400" />